b12io/how-we-ai/src/evaluation.md

 # Evaluation
-As with any artificial intelligence language model, GPT-3 has the potential to generate harmful language and perpetuate biases.
-It might generate harmful content due to biases in training data, lack of context, or failure to detect malicious prompt design.
-In this evaluation, we studied its susceptibility in the context of professional services business websites (B12's ideal customer profile is in professional services).
+Large language models have the potential to generate harmful language and perpetuate biases.
+These models might generate harmful content due to biases in training data, lack of context, or failure to detect malicious prompt design.
+In this evaluation, we study models' susceptibility in the context of professional services business websites (B12's ideal customer profile is in professional services).

-## Goals
-- (Coming soon) List of research questions goes here

 ## Procedure